History ,Minor

 Advocacy, Community, Education, Museums, Political Science, history, leadership, politics

-By examining and understanding events of the past, you can learn the problem-solving and analytical skills necessary for developing solutions for the future.
+By examining and understanding events of the past, you can learn the problem-solving and analytical skills necessary to develop solutions for the future.

-The minor in history focuses on American history (including Southwest history), European history, environmental history, the history of technology, the history of engineering and related fields.
+In the minor program in history, students focus on American history (including Southwest history), European history, environmental history, the history of technology, and the history of engineering and related fields.

 The history minor consists of 18 credit hours.
 All coursework for the minor must be completed with a grade of "C" (2.00 on a 4.00 scale) or higher.